 - Travel, especially by plane.
 Flying after surgery can increase the risk for blood clots.

-Expert Surgical is located in Denton Texas, convenient to people in the Dallas/Fort Worth area as well as easily accessible to those in West, East and Central Texas.
+The Bariatric Experts is located in Denton Texas, convenient to people in the Dallas/Fort Worth area as well as easily accessible to those in West, East and Central Texas.
 Dr. Scott Stowers has been performing medical services in Texas for more than twenty years and is board certified.
 His stellar credentials include being a Fellow of the American Society for Bariatric and Metabolic Surgery.
 He uses the most advanced, minimally invasive procedures to ensure his patients recover fast and endure less risk during the surgery and healing processes.
 The majority of his patients are referrals from prior bariatric patients, a testament to his knowledge and skill as a surgeon.
 If you are considering Bariatric Surgery, do not hesitate to contact us for more information.
 We have financing options and offer assistance in navigating the insurance processes.